 Is Spotted Gum A Hardwood?

 Spotted Gum is an Australian hardwood bearing many desirable properties.
-It is used for a range of both structural and aesthetic applications and is one of the most commonly used hardwood timbers in Australia.
+It is used for a range of both structural and aesthetic applications, such as hardwood screening panels, and is one of the most commonly used hardwood timbers in Australia.

 What Colour Is Spotted Gum Timber?